Farama-Foundation/MicroRTS/README.md

 Santiago Ontañón (2013) The Combinatorial Multi-Armed Bandit Problem and its Application to Real-Time Strategy Games, In AIIDE 2013. pp. 58 - 64.

-## Instructions to build and run
+## Setting up microRTS

+Watch [this YouTube video](https://www.youtube.com/watch?v=_jVOMNqw3Qs) to learn how to acquire microRTS and setup a project using Netbeans.

+### Terminal commands

-To build and run microRTS using the Linux os Mac OS command line, run the following commands in the root folder of the project:
+If you want to build and run microRTS using the Linux or Mac OS command line, clone or download this repository and run the following commands in the root folder of the project:

 ```shell
 javac -cp "lib/*:src" -d bin src/rts/MicroRTS.java # to build